Welcome to The Simon Trust.

 A Lifelong Home for Autism in Your County

-If you have recently seen an article or on the BBC about finding somewhere for your young adult to live, then please visit our Homes in Other Counties page for more details and support.
+If you have recently seen an article or on the BBC about finding somewhere for your young adult to live, then please visit our OTHER HOMES page for more details and support.

-We have had over 200 responses from desperate parents from all over the UK and we are putting them in contact with each other in their particular county, to work with Social Services to hopefully build a suitable home in county, for their sons or daughters.
+We have had over 300 responses from desperate parents all over the UK and we are putting them in contact with each other in their particular county, to work with Social Services to hopefully build a suitable home in county, for their sons or daughters.